synadia-io/helm-charts/charts/control-plane/README.md

 ### Useful Tools and References

-- [Config Generation Script](https://github.com/synadia-io/control-plane-beta#config-generation) - can do much of the heavy lifting to populate values for your Synadia Control Plane deployment
 - [Chart Values file](https://github.com/synadia-io/helm-charts/blob/main/charts/control-plane/values.yaml) - lists all possible configuration options
 - Login Details - On first run, the `admin` user's credentials will be printed to the logs here:
   ```bash